 The conservatorships to date have also strikingly failed in relation to our fifth and final objective of producing long-term mortgage finance reform.
-As Paulson (2010) writes in his book, "We described conservatorship as essentially a 'time out,' or a temporary holding period, while the government decided how to restructure the [government-sponsored enterprises]."
+As Paulson (2010) writes in his book, "We described conservatorship as essentially a "time out," or a temporary holding period, while the government decided how to restructure the [government-sponsored enterprises]."
 However, starting the conservatorships turned out to be easier than ending them, and the "time out" has now stretched into its seventh year.

-On February 11, 2011, the US Treasury and Department of Housing and Urban Development (2011) issued a joint white paper on residential mortgage reform.
+On February 11, 2011, two years into the Obama administration, the U.S. Treasury and U.S. the Department of Housing and Urban Development (2011) issued a joint white paper on residential mortgage reform.
 In a press release, Treasury Secretary Geithner described the white paper as follows: "This is a plan for fundamental reform to wind down the [government-sponsored enterprises], strengthen consumer protection, and preserve access to affordable housing for people who need it."
 But the white paper was only a plan to develop a plan.
 While the paper outlined three broad possible alternatives for reform, it offered only options without specifics.

 Although there appears to be broad consensus that Fannie Mae and Freddie Mac should be replaced by a private system-perhaps augmented by public reinsurance against extreme tail outcomes-substantial disagreement remains about how to implement such a system.
-The many legislative proposals to date all reflect the cross-currents of trying to protect the taxpayer, preserve support for the 30-year fixed rate mortgage, and keep homeownership affordable to a wide spectrum of borrowers.13 As yet, there is still no agreed-upon plan for the future of residential mortgage finance.
+The many legislative proposals to date all reflect the cross-currents of trying to protect the taxpayer, preserve support for the 30-year fixed rate mortgage and keep homeownership affordable to a wide spectrum of borrowers.13 At the time of writing, there is still no agreed-upon plan for the future of residential mortgage finance.